Articles

 Profile of a woman's face with colourful graphics reading authenticity and numbers 1 2 and 3

-Instead, Dr. Saska recommends encouraging inclusivity and leading by example.
-“It’s a good point to encourage allyship and practice around it, with the hope that with enough role modelling that it encourages [that person] … That would be the beautiful goal of it.”
+Instead, Saska recommends encouraging inclusivity and leading by example through allyship and role modelling.
 For more resources on how to effectively implement diversity efforts, check out Feminuity’s online resource centre.

 Did you find this content helpful?